Lions hire GM Brad Holmes after he wasn’t on original list

 While tearing the team apart and starting over seems to make sense in the long term, it does not to the first-time general manger in charge of the franchise.

-“Please don’t get mad at me like if I don’t use the word rebuild if I just continue to pivot towards retool,” Holmes said.
+“Please don’t get mad at me like if I don’t use the word ‘rebuild,’ if I just continue to pivot towards ‘retool,’” Holmes said.

 The Lions are expected to hire New Orleans Saints tight end coach Dan Campbell to be their head coach, perhaps as soon as Wednesday, and plan to let him and Holmes work together to make big decisions this offseason.